jerryhgladinet/docs/install/source/chapter05.rst

 .. note::

-    If this specific tenant's Active Directory is at a remote location, please use the CentreStack Server Agent to connect the Active Directory (No need to use LDAP over Internet WAN connection).
+    If this specific tenant's Active Directory is at a remote location, please use the |prodname| Server Agent to connect the Active Directory (No need to use LDAP over Internet WAN connection).

 Group Policy